brnguyen20/calculator/README.md

 Welcome to my calculator application built on React!
-It's nothing crazy - this is my first React project developed from scratch after self-learning the library through fullstackopen.
-You can visit calculator-two-tan.vercel.app to try the demo.
+It's nothing crazy - after self-learning React through fullstack open, I was able to develop this project from scratch.
+To demo the app, you can visit calculator-two-tan.vercel.app.
 Thanks for stopping by!